PaperpixelStudio/WPHooks/README.md

 ## Autoloading

-We can leverage Composer's `ClassLoader` feature in our theme, so that we don't have to require each module in `functions.php`.
+We can leverage Composer's `ClassLoader` feature in our theme, so that we don't have to require each hook in `functions.php`.

 Considering this theme structure :
 ```
-modules/
+hooks/
     actions/
         ExampleAction.php
     filters/